SpaceFM: History

 SpaceFM was originally developed from a fork of the legacy PCMan File Manager and later PCManFM-Mod.
 The internal virtual filesystem (VFS), was retained and extended.

 Due to the extensive changes in many parts of the project, SpaceFM was released with its new name as an alpha test version in January 2012.

 In version 0.7.5, April 2012, SpaceFM replaced udisks with direct udev support for device detection and information.
 It also supported multiple mount solutions including udevil (a mount program developed specifically for SpaceFM), pmount, udisks v1 or v2, or any program.
 This update also allowed for support of network filesystems.

 In October 2012, the GTK3 version of SpaceFM was introduced, which supports GTK2 or GTK3.

 Subsequent improvements include extending the features of SpaceFM's Desktop Manager, a new Menu Item Properties dialog for adding and customizing menu items, socket commands for interacting with a running instance, and an improved panel configuration memory.

+While SpaceFM was still under development, the developers hosted a community-maintained wiki on GitHub, the latter of which also served as a repository for user-contributed plugins.
+Community support was also facilitated through SourceForge and an official IRC channel.

 As of December 2022, SpaceFM is unmaintained software, with more than 200 open issues.

+Reception

+Shashank Sharma of Linux Format gave SpaceFM three out of five stars in a roundup of several file managers for Linux.
+He concluded that it was "well-designed and highly configurable tool" but that it could use more features.
+He called the search function "flaky and unpredictable", as was the function to send files as email attachments.
+Sharma praised its robust support for plugins, writing that "Creating plugins for SpaceFM is quite easy and the entire process is discussed at length in the official documentation".
+Rene Millman of IT Pro called it one of the top five best file managers for Linux in 2021.
+Seth Kenlon of Opensource.com called SpaceFM lightweight but highly versatile and complex and recommended new users spend time experimenting with the software to understand its complexities.